drwpow/awesome-oss-fonts/README.md

 # 📓 Awesome OSS Fonts

-A collection of quality open-source fonts
+A collection of quality open-source fonts.

 ## Fonts